-When searching alternative treatments for allergies local raw honey came up often.
+When searching for alternative treatments for allergies local raw honey came up often.
 It left me wondering does local raw honey help with allergies?
 If it does then how does honey help?

 Many alternative health websites recommend raw local honey claiming it has a similar effect as allergy shots.
 Some claiming some pretty impressive results.

-I spent years myself working as a registered nurse dismissing ideas like this only to turn around and find out how wrong I was (it really hurts my pride to admit that).
+I spent years myself working as a registered nurse dismissing ideas like this only to turn around and find out how wrong I was (it hurts my pride to admit that).
 I decided to look into the idea of local raw honey helping allergies for myself.

 Why Raw Honey?
 What’s The Difference?